-Grant of $15,000 to an Alabama, Washington, D.C., Georgia, Florida, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Puerto Rico, or Virgin Islands library or other organization for projects that increase capacity to provide electronic health information services.
+Grant of $15,000 to a USA library or other member organization in an eligible state for projects that increase the capacity to provide electronic health information services.
+Eligible regions include Alabama, Washington, DC, Georgia, Florida, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Puerto Rico, or the Virgin Islands.
 Funding is intended to support projects or services that increase the capacity of a library or organization to offer electronic health information services by purchasing, installing, and/or upgrading hardware and software.

 The goals of the National Network of Libraries of Medicine (NNLM) are to advance the progress of medicine, improve public health by providing U.S. health professionals with equal access to biomedical information, and improve individual's access to information to enable them to make informed decisions about their health.

 The NNLM Southeastern/Atlantic Region (SEA) relies upon partnerships with network members to achieve these goals by providing training and funding for local outreach programs.
 The programs are intended to help a variety of users, with a focus on minority and other underserved populations and the health professionals who serve them, make the most effective use of information and decision-support resources that hold the promise of promoting healthy behaviors, preventing costly and debilitating illness, and improving health outcomes when disease occurs.